inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 There are two versions of the web-app.
 They appear identical within the browser window, but the details of how they interact with the Ollama service are different.
-Instructions for running each is given in what follows.
+The differences between the two, and the instructions for running each is given in what follows.

 ### What is Expressed?

 The `whatExpress.html` web-app uses the browser's built-in `fetch()` function to send queries to the Ollama service.
-Nothing further needs to be installed.
+The advantage is that no other support library or code needs to be installed.
+The disadvantage is that setting up the parameters for `fetch()` is a little more involved.
+It is necessary to set up the request headers, specify that it is a `POST` request, specify the Ollama service endpoint, the `Content-Type`, and properly set up the body.
+The second web-app, discussed in the next section, uses a library that hides these details when interacting with the Ollama service.

-However, the demo web-app must be launched in the same way as the main Adaptive Palette application:
+The demo web-app is launched in the same way as the main Adaptive Palette
+application:

 ```text
 npm run dev